atwixfirster/devdocs/guides/v2.3/graphql/queries.md

 The query returns 14 items.

-#### Retrieve related products, Up-sells and Cross-sells
+#### Retrieve related products, up-sells and cross-sells

-The following query shows how to get related products, Up-sells and Cross-sells for the particular product:
+The following query shows how to get related products, up-sells, and cross-sells for a specific product:

 ```text
 {